GitHub

 Escalation ladders

 A single mitigation method fires the same response the instant an attack is detected.
-An escalation ladder instead steps the response up the longer an attack persists — declaratively, where FastNetMon makes you write a callback script.
+An escalation ladder instead steps the response up the longer an attack persists — declaratively, with no callback scripts.

 escalation: # supersedes `mitigation` when present